TYPO3-Headless/headless/Documentation/Integrations/Redirects.rst

 `redirectUrl` is run through `UrlUtility::prepareRelativeUrlIfPossible()`, so internal targets come back as relative paths (`/new-target`) when they land on the same frontend host.

+The HTTP response itself is always `200` — `statusCode` tells the frontend which redirect to perform, and the frontend must apply the usual method semantics itself (`301`/`302` may switch to GET, `307`/`308` preserve the request method).
+Its value depends on the
+source:

+* redirect-manager records: the record's configured target status code;
+* shortcut/mount-point and site-base redirects: the HTTP code the core middleware would have sent (typically `307`).

 Customising the redirect
 ========================